 Why buying home insurance based on your home’s replacement cost is essential.

-The importance for renters to complete a personal home inventory, down to the last sweat sock.
+It is important for renters to complete a personal home inventory down to the last sweat sock.

 How owning Life and Disability insurance will prevent financial disaster should death or disability destroy the earning power of a family breadwinner.